austinmalmberg/flask-dash/daily_dashboard/implementation/backlog.md

 - [x] Create proper headers
 - [x] Add styling
 - [x] Set page to refresh at midnight
-- [ ] Roll events over to the next card on date change
 - [x] Use Google color scheme for events
 - [x] **Bug**: Retrieving events from `/events` after 8:00pm does not populate the current day
     - This is related to timezones.
 The server calculates the date from UTC.
 Being in EST on DST, we are -4:00 behind